rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 #### About Squid

-Squid supports http and ftp protocols.
+Squid supports HTTP and ftp protocols.

 The advantages of installing a solution based on the Squid server:

-* Hardware solutions are expensive;
+* Hardware solutions are expensive
-* Developed since 1996;
+* Developed since 1996
-* Released under GNU/GPL license.
+* Released under GNU/GPL license

 ##### Sizing

-* Ensure high availability;
+* Ensure high availability
-* Use fast hard disks for caching;
+* Use fast hard disks for caching
-* RAM and CPU should be correctly sized.
+* RAM and CPU should be correctly sized

 !!!
-NOTE
+Note

     Allow 14MB of RAM per GB of disk cache.

 ### Installation

-The Squid server is installed using the `squid` package.
+Install the `squid` package:

 ```bash
 sudo dnf install squid
 ```

 !!!
-WARNING
+Warning

     Take care not to start the service until the cache has been initialized!